fusioncharts/dev_centre_docs/fusiontime/getting-started/create-your-multi-variate-chart-in-fusiontime.md

 heading: Create Multivariate Chart
 ---

 The variations among different related variables can be easily found out using FusionTime.
 Data table having more than one measure column can be used to do so.
-You just need to specify the order of the column measures in the `yAxis` object of FusionTime constructor, a stacked chart gets rendered one below the other, all having a common time axis.
+You just need to specify the order of the column measures in the [y-axis]({% site.baseurl %}/fusiontime/fusiontime-component/y-axis-in-fusiontime) object of FusionTime constructor, a stacked chart gets rendered one below the other, all having a common time axis.

 In this article, we'll create a multivariate chart showcasing the database of the Global SuperStore.
 The chart contains multiple values (**Sales, Quantity, Shipping cost**) rendered on separate canvases.
-All the three canvases share the same time axis (x-axis).
+All the three canvases share the same [time axis]({% site.baseurl %}/fusiontime/fusiontime-component/time-axis) (x-axis).

 The multivariate chart is shown below: